 Faculty and Facilities

 The Department of Chemistry and Biochemistry has 17 faculty members.
 All of the faculty have doctorate degrees from leading universities.

 A number of endowed scholarships and fellowships are available to highly qualified applicants.
 The Department of Coatings and Polymeric Materials offers industry-funded scholarships and fellowships to chemistry majors interested in taking the coatings and polymeric materials option.
 In addition, more than half of the students majoring in chemistry are engaged in research and earning substantial portions of their living expenses.
-Financial support for research experiences is provided principally by grants and contracts of faculty researchers, various summer Research Experiences for Undergraduates programs, and national scholarship and fellowship programs, such as the Goldwater Foundation.
-Since 1992, seven students in the department have been awarded Goldwater Fellowships, which cover all educational expenses.
+Financial support for research experiences is provided principally by grants and contracts of faculty researchers, various summer Research Experiences for Undergraduates (SURE) programs, and national scholarship and fellowship programs, such as the Goldwater Foundation.
+Since 1992, nine students in the department have been awarded Goldwater Fellowships, which cover all educational expenses.
 Students interested in secondary school teaching have additional funding opportunities as laboratory teaching assistants and discussion leaders in a peer-tutoring program known as Supplemental Instruction.
 These positions not only provide an opportunity for help toward meeting expenses but also in adding relevant experience to resumes.

 High School Preparation

 Ideal high school preparation for a chemistry major includes four years each of English and mathematics, and a year each of biology, chemistry and physics.
 Experience with personal computers is also desirable.
 Strong writing and communication skills are as important to success in chemistry as they are in any technical field.